kubernetes-csi/docs/book/src/project-policies.md

 Patch version releases only contain bug fixes that do not break any backwards compatibility.

 Minor version releases may contain new functionality that do not break any backwards compatibility (except for alpha features).
+Minor version releases may also contain changes to RBAC requirements that are not opt-in, but these changes must be clearly communicated.

 Major version releases may contain new functionality or fixes that may break backwards compatibility with previous major releases.
-Changes that require a major version increase include: removing or changing API, flags, or behavior, new RBAC requirements that are not opt-in, new Kubernetes minimum version requirements.
+Changes that require a major version increase include: removing or changing API, flags, or behavior, new Kubernetes minimum version requirements.

 A litmus test for not breaking compatibility is to replace the image of a component in an existing deployment without changing that deployment in any